denisk20/diopter-calc/app/src/main/assets/help.md

 not in [this list](https://developers.google.com/ar/discover/supported-devices).
 The app uses ArCore framework to measure the distance to the user's face, and for some reason this library doesn't work on all android devices.

+# Known issues

+If you import your progress and rotate the screen you'll be prompted to import again.
+To fix this, force close the app and re-open.